A compact null set containing a differentiability point of every Lipschitz function: Introduction

-Since $f'(x,e)$ is only required to be locally maximal for $x$ in the set $S$, it is necessary to ensure the above line segment $[x+\lambda,x+h]$ lies in $S$, if we are to get a contradiction.
+Since $f'(x,e)$ is only required to be locally maximal for $x$ in the set $S$, it is necessary to ensure the above line segment $[x+h,x+\lambda]$ lies in $S$, if we are to get a contradiction.
 It is therefore vital to construct $S$ so that it contains lots of line segments.

-This crucial property is verified for our set in Theorem~\ref{resultofsection}.
-The requirement that the set contains line segments is stated as a condition of Differentiability Lemma~\ref{lemdiff}, which is combined with the results of Section~\ref{sec2} in the final Section~\ref{sec5}.
+Crucially, instead of just one set, we introduce a hierarchy of closed null sets $\mset_i$, indexed by sequences $i$ of real numbers that are subject to a certain partial ordering.
+For any point $x$ in $\mset_i$ the required line segments $[x+h,x+\lambda]$ can be found in every set $\mset_{j}$ where $j$ is greater than $i$ in the sense of the partial order.
+Subsequently we prove in Corollary~\ref{corfinal} that each set $\mset_i$ contains a point of differentiability of every Lipschitz function.
+The desired set $S$ can then be taken equal to the intersection of any of the $\mset_i$ with a closed ball.